 Will joined Watsi on September 24th, 2016.
-Three years ago, Will became the 2476th member to automatically support a new Watsi patient every month.
-Since then, 3,355 more people have become monthly donors!
-Will's most recent donation supported John, a one-year-old baby from Kenya, to fund hypospadias repair.
+Six years ago, Will joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Will's most recent donation supported Maylin, a 14-month-old girl from Bolivia, to fund heart surgery.